aluxnimm/outlookcaldavsynchronizer/README.md

 You can import the cert by running the MMC as Administrator.

 - **Disable Certificate Validation** set to true to disable SSL/TLS certificate validation, major security risk, use with caution!
+- **Enable Client Certificates** If enabled, the available client certificates from the Windows user certificate store will automatically be provided.
 - **Enable Tls12** set to false to disable TLS12, not recommended
 - **Enable Ssl3** set to true to enable deprecated SSLv3, major security risk, use with caution!